sealaurel/dsc-phase-1-project/README.md

 ```
 ├── README.md                                              <- The top-level README for reviewers of this project
 ├── README.pdf                                             <- The top-level README for reviewers of this project in PDF format
-├── dsc_phase1_project_EVK_final.pdf    <- Narrative documentation of analysis as a PDF file
+├── dsc_phase1_project_EVK_final.pdf                       <- Final Project Jupyter notebook as a PDF file
-├── dsc_phase1_project_EVK_final.ipynb  <- Narrative documentation of analysis in Jupyter notebook
+├── dsc_phase1_project_EVK_final.ipynb                     <- Final Project Jupyter notebook
+├── dsc_phase1_project_EVK_final_backup_03282021.ipynb     <- The latest backup of the notebook
 ├── DS_Phase1_Project_Presentation.pdf                     <- PDF version of project presentation
 ├── Instructions.md                                        <- Flatiron instructions for this project
+├── repo.pdf                                               <- Github repo structure image
-├── data                                <- Both sourced externally and generated from code
+├── data                                                   <- Contains 3 directory: zippedData, unzippedData and sqlite
+├── old_files                                              <- Files not in use
+├── zippedData                                             <- original zipped files
 └── images                                                 <- Both sourced externally and generated from code
 ```